top of page

 I am a Postdoctoral Fellow at the Imagination and Modal Cognition Lab, Philosophy Department at Duke University.
 I earned my PhD in Philosophy at the University of Texas at Austin in 2022.
 Before UT Austin, I earned an MA in Philosophy and Certificate in Social, Cognitive and Affective Neuroscience at the University of Pennsylvania.
 Before that I graduated first in my class from Chinese University of Hong Kong.

-My research focuses on the following issues:
+My research explores the intricate mind-reality interface.
+It focuses on the following issues:

 Website photo.jpg